How to Relight Your Water Heater Pilot Light

 First, you should check your owner’s manual or the side of the unit, since instructions for your particular unit are often right there.
 If you’ve lost the owner’s manual or the labels have peeled off your unit, here are some basic instructions.

 Turn the gas valve to OFF.
-Wait about 5 minutes.
+Wait for about 5 minutes.
 Turn the gas valve to PILOT.
 Push down on it or the red button nearby.
 Hold it down and wait for the pilot indicator to light.

 If your water heater requires manual relighting, use a barbecue lighter to ignite the gas at the end of the supply tube.
 Continue to hold down the control button after the pilot is lit for about a minute.
 This allows the pilot to heat a sensor that automatically shuts off the gas when the pilot goes out.